Dynamic Youth Award Frequently Asked Questions

 Employers and colleges are looking for young people to demonstrate how they will take the initiative in their studies or job.
 Dynamic Youth Awards encourage young people to take on responsibility and work both on their own and with others.

-When a young person receives their award they keep the challenge sheet and evidence, which can then be presented at interviews.
+When a young person receives their award they keep their certificate and portfolios, which can then be presented at interviews.

 The Dynamic Youth Awards are assessed initially by the worker who in turn passes them to an internal verifier within their organisation to double check.
 The awards are then submitted to Youth Scotland for final checking and certification.
 For full details see here.